EvgeniiaKei/credit-risk-classification/README.md

 # File Notes
   - credit_risk_classification.ipynb contains the code used for this analysis
   - Resources/lending_data.csv contains the data used in this analysis
-  - The images folder contains images used in the analysis write-up

 # Prerequisites